Darren Cross

 Darren Agonistes Cross is a supervillain appearing in Marvel Comics properties.
 He is the archenemy of Scott Lang (the second superhero to be called Ant-Man), the father of Augustine Cross, and the cousin of Crossfire.

-In the Marvel Cinematic Universe (MCU), the character was portrayed in live-action by Corey Stoll in the 2015 film Ant-Man as Yellowjacket (a concept later integrated into the comics with the character as the third version of Yellowjacket in the Marvel Universe), and in the 2023 film Ant-Man and the Wasp: Quantumania as M.O.D.O.K.
-(Mechanized Organism Designed Only for Killing).
+In the Marvel Cinematic Universe (MCU), the character was portrayed in live-action by Corey Stoll in the 2015 film Ant-Man as Yellowjacket (a concept later integrated into the comics with the character as the third version of Yellowjacket in the Marvel Universe), and in the 2023 film Ant-Man and the Wasp: Quantumania as MODOK.

 Publication history

 Darren Cross debuted in Marvel Premiere #47 (April 1979), and was created by John Byrne and David Michelinie.
 The character made his first appearance as Yellowjacket in The Astonishing Ant-Man #12 (September 2016), which was written by Nick Spencer and illustrated by Brent Shoonover.

 Fictional character biography

 Darren Cross is a millionaire and the founder of a successful corporation, which rivals top competitors.
-He is the first cousin of Crossfire (William Cross) and the father of Augustine Cross.

-Cross was diagnosed with a heart condition due to overwork, and had to use an experimental nucleorganic pacemaker to save his life.
-The pacemaker was a success but enhanced Cross's circulatory system, mutating his body and giving him superhuman abilities.
-With a side effect that overuse causes the burning out of his heart, Cross went through various heart transplants, which led him to capture surgeon Dr. Erica Sondheim to replace his heart and to abduct "donors" from the slums.
-This attracts the attention of Scott Lang, who is looking for Sondheim in order to save the life of his daughter Cassie Lang.
-To infiltrate Cross' facility, Lang steals and employs Hank Pym's old Ant-Man equipment.
-The resulting battle with Lang burns out Cross's heart, as Sondheim had reimplanted his old, worn-out heart prior to Lang crashing the surgery.
+Cross was diagnosed with a heart condition due to overwork and was equipped with an experimental pacemaker to save his life.
+The pacemaker was a success and enhanced Cross's circulatory system, giving him superhuman abilities.
+However, excessive use weakens his heart.
+Cross goes through various heart transplants, which lead him to capture surgeon Erica Sondheim to help him.
+This attracts the attention of Scott Lang, who is looking for Sondheim to save the life of his daughter Cassie Lang.
+To infiltrate Cross's facility, Lang steals and employs Hank Pym's old Ant-Man equipment.
+The resulting battle with Lang burns out Cross's heart.

-Darren's body is later revealed to have been kept in a cryonic state, as Augustine forces Dr. Sondheim to help revive him.
-Augustine enlists Crossfire's help to orchestrate Cassie Lang's capture, as the girl's heart is required to withstand the unique conditions when transplanted into Darren.
-While infiltrating Cross's company to rescue Cassie, Ant-Man comes across his nemesis.
-Darren engages in combat against Ant-Man, who buys time for Sondheim to transplant another heart to Cassie.
-Darren is ultimately forced to flee with his son when the Pym Particles now in his body cause him to shrink down.
+Darren Cross's body is revealed to have been kept in a cryonic state.
+Augustine Cross, Cross's daughter, forces Sondheim to revive Cross by transplanting Cassie Lang's heart into his body.
+Cross engages in combat against Ant-Man, who buys time for Sondheim to transplant another heart to Cassie so that she can survive.
+However, Cross is forced to flee when the Pym Particles now in his body cause him to shrink.
+Egghead builds the Yellowjacket suit for Cross's use to help him control his powers.